Todd Manning

 The drive to redeem Todd eventually drew Howarth, who always saw Todd as a villain, to leave the show for a year; he was uncomfortable with the redemption storyline and with many fans' positive reactions to Todd.
 Recasting Todd years later with St. John was generally considered successful by viewers and critics.
 St. John, instead of imitating Howarth's portrayal, brought his own spin to the character.
-After OLTL's cancellation in 2012, Howarth brought Todd to General Hospital (GH), but returned, along with St. John as Victor Jr., to the online version of OLTL in 2013, which was cancelled after one year.
+After OLTL's cancellation in 2012, Howarth brought Todd to General Hospital (GH), but returned, along with St. John as Victor Jr., to the online version of OLTL in 2013, which was canceled after one year.

 Todd has been the subject of numerous soap opera articles, feminist studies, and inspired the creation of a doll in his likeness.
 He has remained a popular and controversial figure since his creation, and is considered one of soap opera's breakout characters.

 Storylines

-1992–2003

-In 1992, Todd, a defensive back for Llanview, Pennsylvania University's football team, has a one-night stand with Marty Saybrooke (Susan Haskell), a wild child.
-After she tutors him for a calculus exam and he fails it, which results in him getting suspended from the football team, he blames her.
-In 1993, Todd and his fraternity brothers, Zach Rosen and Powell Lord, rape Marty in Kevin's dorm room.
-Todd hires attorney Nora Hanen (Hillary B. Smith), who believes in his innocence until a woman named Carol Swift reveals Todd also raped her; Nora causes a mistrial.
-Todd continues to torment Marty, including by attempting to rape her for a second time, but she eventually tricks Todd into confessing, sending him, Zach and Powell to prison.
-Per Marty's testimony that Powell, who was peer pressured into raping her, is remorseful, Powell receives a lighter sentence (one year with the possibility of parole in three months to Todd and Zach's eight years with the possibility of parole in four years).
-This spurs on Todd's need for revenge.
-While in prison, he befriends Rebecca Lewis (Reiko Aylesworth) and attends counseling sessions.
-Todd and Rebecca develop romantic feelings for each other, and Todd convinces Rebecca to help him escape prison.
-He is stabbed in the chest with a pair of scissors by Nora when he goes after her for revenge.
-Officer Bo Buchanan (Robert S. Woods), Nora's love interest, rescues her from Todd.
-The two fight, but Todd escapes.
-In hiding, he is discovered by Marty and her boyfriend, Suede Pruitt.
-After accidentally killing Suede when they fight, he is shot by Bo; Todd falls into the Llantano River, and is presumed dead.